What is the potential of controlled environment strawberry production within the South central United States?

 Source: VFD.com

-What is the potential of controlled environment strawberry production within the South central United States?
 An interdisciplinary group of researchers in the south central United States is visiting existing strawberry growing operations to evaluate a pathway to greater production quantity and quality using controlled environment growing methods © Mississippi State University Strawberries rank among the most popular fresh fruits within the US, and consumers expect fresh strawberries year-round.
+High tunnels (Figure 1) may extend growing seasons, increase early yields, and advance harvest dates which improve market timing and fruit quality in the South Central U.S.

 Frequently Asked Questions